top of page

 A firmer, chewy texture and robust taste that elevates pilafs, salads, porridge, and everyday rice dishes.

 These advantages are lost in modern milling process.
 After this, we understood that indigenous farmers not only had vast knowledge about seeds and breeding but also precisely knew how to process the food such that it retains its nutrition that are essentials for the human body.
 We, still couldn't figure how ancient farmers knew about nutritions without a laboratory analysis.
-Yet, We processed rice with the outer layer intact in traditional manner and started to give it to people.
+Yet, We processed rice with the outer layer intact in traditional manner and started to sell it to people to ensure nutritional needs of people are meet.

 When, we processed the indigenous paddy grown by traditional processing, We got a red rice.
 This red rice had low glycemic index and is very good for diabetic and pre- diabetics patients.